Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/custom_biome_dictionary.md

 To use the custom biome dictionary system, set `useForgeBiomeDictionaries` to `false`.
 This will enable the base implementation which can then be modified by adding, removing, or editing the jsons in the `biome_dictionary` folder found in the config directory.

-The custom dictionary system does not auto-discover modded biomes and as such requires you to manually
+The custom dictionary system does not auto-discover modded biomes and as such requires you to manually add them where necessary.

-## **Default Configuration**
+## **Editing Dictionary JSON's**
 ***

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4NjQyMjUwM119
+eyJoaXN0b3J5IjpbMTM0Nzc1NDkyM119
 -->